Command & Conquer 3: Kane's Wrath: Plot

 In the third and final act, LEGION reawakens five years later in the post-Third Tiberium War period, and Kane focuses it on recovering the Tacitus.
 GDI has been meddling with the device, causing it to become highly unstable; Kane needs the Tacitus for his master plan, so he orders the player to first awaken the Marked of Kane, a faction of cyborgs that only LEGION is capable of controlling due to its link with the destroyed CABAL.
 With the successful reactivation, Kane then sends the player to recover the Tacitus from GDI's Rocky Mountains Complex.
 After the Tacitus's successful capture, Kane connects it to LEGION, and the AI becomes infused with the vast knowledge of the object, ending the game in a cliffhanger.
 The ending cutscene shows a reverse of the Scrin campaign introduction cutscene in Tiberium Wars, and a message that implies that the Scrin would later try to send a full invasion force, similar to what the Scrin Overlord states at the end of the Scrin campaign in Tiberium Wars.

 Bonus content

-Every copy of Kane's Wrath, including the bundled Command & Conquer 3 Limited Edition, included a code which entitled the player to enter into the beta for the next Command & Conquer: Red Alert series game, Red Alert 3, if the code was registered before September 15, 2008.
+Every copy of Kane's Wrath, including the bundled Command & Conquer 3 Limited Edition, included a code which entitled the player to enter into the beta for the next Red Alert game, Red Alert 3, if the code was registered before September 15, 2008.
 The beta started in August for most participants who bought the game in retail stores and registered quickly and the beta was reported to be 500,000 strong on August 3.

 A special edition version of Kane's Wrath which included a Kane's Wrath Razer DeathAdder mouse was released exclusively for Singapore customers.